 You'll notice many stakes in the garden.
 My property has very heavy deer pressure.
 They had already eaten several apple trees.

-Turns out deer don't like getting poked in the face when eating greens.
-The stakes in most cases were small sticks from tree trimming.
+Deers don't like getting poked in the face when eating greens.
+The stakes, in most cases, were small sticks from tree trimming.

-By now the use of thick mulch paths is a staple of the property.
-It can rain torrents without any mud, splashing, or hard run off.
-I found several saw mills than can deliver truckloads of this clean mulch.
+By now, thick mulch paths are a staple of the property.
+It can rain torrents without any mud, splashing, or hard runoff.
+I found several sawmills that deliver truckloads of this clean mulch.

-I was able to put up a lot of vegetables despite deer, vole, and other pest pressure.
+Despite deer, vole, and other pest pressure, I could put up a lot of vegetables.
 This experience inspires my PEST MANAGEMENT GUIDE, plus other valuable lessons.

 How was your fall season?
 It's almost time to prepare beds for next year.
-Write with your questions, I'm always looking forward to your success stories.
+Write with your questions; I always look forward to your success stories.
+Write with your questions.